 But it isn’t perfect.
 The Fujinon XF27mmF2.8 is a plastic lens and has no aperture ring.
 Additional there is no manual-focus override.
 There are no controls other than the focus control ring.

 I switched to the Fujifilm X system because the system offers camera and lenses that offer quick access to the triangle of camera settings, ISO, aperture and shutter speed.
 The Fujinon XF27mmF2.8 disappoints in that regard.
 While it’s easy enough to map the rear command dial to change aperture settings for this lens, the process breaks my current working style as it requires learning some new muscle memory.

 The Fujinon XF27mmF2.8 lens has no lens hood because a pancake lens with a lens hood defeats the purpose of a pancake lens.

 When used on the X-mount cameras with their 1.52x crop factor sensors, it has the same angle of view as a 41mm lens sees when used on a 35mm camera.

 I have mixed feelings about the Fujinon XF27mmF2.8 lens.
 I appreciate the compact nature of the pancake lens and fast autofocus.
 The 27mm focal length (~ 41mm full-frame) is ideal for street photography; however, the lack of manual-focus override and no aperture ring limits it’s overall usefulness to me.
-If Fuji were to release a lens at this focal length with an aperture ring, I would seriously consider purchasing.
+If Fuji were to release a lens at this focal length with an aperture ring, I would buy it.
 In the meantime, I make do with my manual focus Asahi Optical Co.
 Super-Multi-Coated Takumar 28mm f/3.5.

 You have to move a switch on your camera to get to or from manual focus mode and move a dial on the camera to change the aperture.